From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Methods and Results

-Here $IPR_{nkj}$ is the contribution of the kth atom through its jth atomic orbital in the localization of the nth Khon-Sham orbital.
-One can notice that the denominator of Eq. \ref{IPRnki-Eq} is the same for the all $IPR_{nki}$ as long as n is the same.
-Thus, there are J numbers of $IPR_{nkj}$ values for each Kohn-Sham orbital.
-If there are N numbers of Kohn-Sham orbitals, we will have NJ number of $IPR_{nkj}$ values for each atom present in the supercell.
-In order to assign only one IPR value to each atom, we determine the maximum value of $IPR_{nkj}$ between all the NJ possible values.
-We name this maximum value as $IPR_{k}$ and describe it as follows:
+Here $IPR_{nkj}$ is the contribution of the $k^{th}$ atom through its $j^{th}$ atomic orbital in the localization of the $n^{th}$ Khon-Sham orbital.
+One notes that the denominator of Eq. \ref{IPRnki-Eq} is the same for the all $IPR_{nkj}$ for a given \textit{n}.
+Thus, the number of $IPR_{nkj}$ values for a given \textit{k} atom for each Kohn-Sham orbital is \textit{J}.
+Denoting the number of Kohn-Sham orbitals as \textit{N}, each atom in the supercell has NJ $IPR_{nkj}$ values.
+In order to assign only one IPR value to each atom \textit{k}, we choose the maximal $IPR_{nkj}$ from among the NJ $IPR_{nkj}$ values for a fixed \textit{k}.
+We name this maximal value $IPR_{k}$:

-Where $MAX_{n,j}^k$ means the maximum value among the list of $IPR_{nkj}$ values when k is constant and n and j have all the possible values.
-Fig.\ref{ipr}b shows IPRk values for a typical a-Si/c-Si heterostructure.
-As seen and expected, almost all of the localized states are located at the interfaces.
-There is no localized state in the c-Si counterpart and only one localized states in the a-Si.
-This localized states distribution is reasonable in terms of the presence of high degree of strain at the interface and low(no) strain in the a-Si(c-Si) counterpart.
-In order to define a deffect state, we need to assign a cutoff $IPR_k$ value.
-Here we assume that a defect state is a state that is localized mostly on only one atom.
-With this assumption, the atoms with $IPR_k$ value greater than 0.5 are defects.
-Therefore, there is only one defecet for each interface in Fig. \ref{ipr}b.
+Fig.~\ref{ipr}(b) shows $IPR_{k}$ for a typical a-Si/c-Si structure, as a function of the atom number \textit{k}, approximately translating into the z-coordinate of the atoms.
+As expected, almost all of the localized states are located at the interfaces.
+There are no localized states in the c-Si, and only one localized state in the a-Si.
+This localized state distribution is reasonable given the high degree of strain at the interface, in contrast to the low strain in the a-Si, and minimal strain in the c-Si.
+We identify electronic states as genuine electronic defects as long as they are mostly localized on a single atom, This is captured by their $IPR_k$ value exceeding a threshold which we take as 0.5.
+With this threshold convention, visibly there is only one defect at each interface in Fig.~\ref{ipr}(b).